iamryandrake/treehouse/design/sketch-basics.md

 Zoom in: Command and +
 Zoom Out: Command and -
 100% Zoom: Command and 0
+100% Zoom Out: Command and 1

 To create a text style, select 'Create new text style' option from the Inspector when you have a text layer selected.

+Create a slice by hitting the 'S' key.
+This will allow you to export the contents within the selected slice.

+Click 'Export Group Contents Only' option in Inspector  to remove background and only include contents.